stijnvc/holo-alfa/README.md

 ![Screenshot](http://i.imgur.com/Gi46aag.jpg)

 Holo Alfa is a minimalist, mobile first Jekyll theme with focus on readability and content.
 Created for free and fun by Stijn.
+Also works great as a base to build your own theme on.

 See it in action: http://steinvc.github.io/holo-alfa/.